SRGSSR/pillarbox-android/pillarbox-analytics/docs/README.md

 ### Configuration and create

-Before using `SRGAnalytics` make sure to call `SRGAnalytics.init` first.
-It is strongly recommend to call init inside your `Application.onCreate` method.
+Before using `SRGAnalytics` make sure to call `SRGAnalytics.init` first, otherwise it can lead to an undefined behavior.
+It is strongly recommended to call the initializer inside your `Application.onCreate` method.

 ```kotlin
 val analyticsConfig = AnalyticsConfig(